punitarani/cellular-sp500/README.md

 of these two fields.
 The predictions made by the neural networks are not accurate and should not be used for investment decisions.

+**Read the Notebook for a detailed explanation of the project: [SP500-Cellular-Automata.ipynb](https://github.com/punitarani/cellular-sp500/blob/master/SP500-Cellular-Automata.ipynb)**

 ## What's special?

 **Cellular Automata meets Neural Networks**